TJCanterbury/CMEECourseWork/Week1/README.md

 ## In challenges you will find my answer to the bash command challenge in the BashChallenge.txt

 ## Sandbox is for personal fun

+## Results dir for output files of scripts with this functionality